crate/cloud-howtos/docs/scale-cluster.rst

 Scale a cluster
 ===============

-Once arrived at the Cluster Settings page, you can scale the cluster you selected in three steps.
-First, click the *Edit scale unit* button in the top right.
+Once arrived at the Cluster scale page, you can scale the cluster you selected in three steps.
+First, click the *Edit cluster configuration* button in the top right.

-Secondly, choose the desired scaling value in the radio button menu that appears.
+Secondly, choose the desired scaling value in either the *Storage* or *Choose number of nodes* sections.

 Finally, confirm with *Save*.